sainath-1999/nodeDev/README.md

 - Install validator
 - Explore validator library function and validator function for the password, email, photoUrl.
 - NEVER TRUST res.body

+---------- Encrypting Passwords-----------------------------

+passwords should be stored in a encryt manner(hash format) in the database

+- validate in signup API
+- Install bcrypt package
+- Create a password hash using bcrypt.hash and users with encrypted password.
+- Create logon API
+- Compare passwords and throw errors if email or password is invalid